 by Lisa McGrimmon

-An interview thank you letter sent after your interview can be is an extremely effective and simple tool to help you stand out from the crowd.
+A post interview thank you letter sent after your interview can be an extremely effective and simple tool to help you stand out from the crowd.

-They make a great impression, and very few people actually send one, so it is an easy way to show that you will go one step beyond the average person to do a great job.
+Sending a thank you note after a job interview makes a great impression.
+Surprisingly few people actually send one, so it is an extremely easy way to show that you will go one step beyond the average person to do a great job.

-If the employer has decided you're not a good fit for the position after the interview, sending an thank you note will likely not change that decision.
+If the employer has decided you're not a good fit for the position after the interview, sending a thank you note will likely not change that decision.

-On the other hand, if there's a close decision between you and another candidate, sending a thank you can be just enough to give you the extra edge over your competition.
+On the other hand, if there's a close decision to be made between you and another candidate, sending a thank you note can be just enough to give you the extra edge over your competition.